 I bolted up and freed the hem from the chair.
 I covered my nipples, but the night was lost for me.
 I had to sit at the head of that table in that grand restaurant with my head in my hands, my cheeks burning with shame, just wondering who had caught a glimpse of my chest.
 I didn’t eat.
 I didn’t drink.
 And I didn’t toast.
 Norma Desmond would have been very disappointed with me.

 On the way back to the hotel my parents told me I needed to loosen up.
-They didn’t see.
+They hadn’t seen.
 And I didn’t have the guts to tell them.
-Had I told them, they would have told everyone they ever ran into for the rest of time and turned my humiliation into a cocktail story.
+Had I told them, they would have told everyone they ever ran into for the rest of time and turned my humiliation into a cocktail party story.
 It was just easier to let them think I was surly.

 I came home after that summer with a head full of braids and a bit of a tan.
-I knew all the words to Sunset Boulevard.
+I knew all the words to Sunset Boulevard by heart.
 And I’d survived the most embarrassing thing I could possibly have imagined.
-Things seemed less scary after overcoming loneliness, being surprised by people I thought were the most predictable losers in my life.
+Things seemed less scary after overcoming loneliness and being surprised by people I thought were the most predictable losers in my life.
 I’d gotten out of Nogales, and come back a bit wiser and a bit more mature, allegedly.